 CENTRE JEAN PERRIN / SCIENCE PHOTO LIBRARY CENTRE JEAN PERRIN / SCIENCE PHOTO LIBRARY

 Heart after heart attack.
 False-colour computer enhanced gamma scan of a human heart (seen in transverse section) which has suffered a myo- cardial infarction.
 During a heart attack, the heart muscle is starved of oxygen and necrosis (cell death) occurs in places.
-Here, green areas show healthy myocardial tissue which normally is continuous in a semi-circle around the left ven- tricle.
-Due to myocardial infarction, the green areas are separated, with scarred tissue occurring between & beneath the green areas.
+Here, red areas show healthy myocardial tissue which normally is continuous in a semi-circle around the left ven- tricle.
+Due to myocardial infarction, the red areas are separated, with scarred tissue occurring between & beneath the red areas.
 Gamma scanning (scintigraphy) involves introducing radioactive substances into the body, which are taken up by certain organs and detected by a gamma camera.

 Model release not required.
 Property release not required.